"Love your podcast! I wake up early just to listen to it with my cup of coffee."

 The way we set limits has such profound implications for our parenting: it’s the difference between parenting in a constant state of anxiety, and being truly calm and confident that you’re making the right decisions as you move through your day.
 If we set ineffective limits, our child never knows where we stand.
 They push…Listen to the full episode

-We’ve laid a lot of groundwork on topics related to race by now: we learned about white privilege in parenting, and white privilege in schools, and even how parents can use sports to give their children advantages in school and in life.
-Today my listener Dr. Kim Rybacki and I interview a giant in the…Listen to the full episode
+This episode is part of a series on understanding the intersection of race, privilege, and parenting.
+Click here to view all the items in this series.
+We’ve laid a lot of groundwork on topics related to race by now: we learned about white privilege in parenting, and white privilege in schools, and even how parents can…Listen to the full episode

 Individual sports or competitive?
 Recreational or organized?
 Everyone gets a trophy or just the winners?
 And why do sports in the first place?
 Granted there are some physical benefits, but don’t we also hope that our children will learn some kind of lessons about persistence and team work that will stand them in good stead…Listen to the full episode